brianops1/OSCMidi/README.md

 In order to import these you need to use VRCX (look it up if you don't know what it is)

+avtr_9afe6649-5eef-487d-84bf-237ac039d1ca - Finalized (no avatar), the most recent avatar that I was working on.
+Has everything you should need

 avtr_f5648902-719f-4193-80b9-8d1581f076b4 - Fresh Pianist, has lightup keys

 avtr_2ed21ba8-f484-4fd0-b251-0e53dfe3c9c9 - OSC Piano, has keydown keys and is properly synced with mic audio